Skip to main content

 Overview

 EBMUD owns and operates the Miller Road stockpile site, which is located within EBMUD-owned watershed land southeast of EBMUD’s Upper San Leandro Reservoir in Castro Valley, in unincorporated Alameda County.
-The Miller Road stockpile site, which has been used by EBMUD for managing trench soil since 1975, is used to store excavated material generated by EBMUD pipeline construction and maintenance activities.
-Stockpiled materials include soil (sand, silt, and clay) mixed with asphalt, concrete, rock, and pipeline fragments.
+The Miller Road stockpile site, which has been used by EBMUD for managing trench soil since 1975, is used to store excavated soil (sand, silt, and clay) generated by EBMUD pipeline construction and maintenance activities.
 The Miller Road stockpile site supports EBMUD’s efforts to proactively replace and rehabilitate critical water system infrastructure.
 Based on projected pipeline improvements required to address EBMUD’s aging infrastructure, EBMUD estimates annual pipeline replacement will increase from 20 to 25 miles per year to approximately 30 miles per year by 2030.
-There is a need to increase the stockpiling and storage of materials to support this increase in pipeline replacement needs.

-This project involves the continued operation of the Miller Road stockpile site, including import, temporary storage, and periodic removal of trench soil.
-The project also includes continued operation of the rock and sand stockpile site approximately 1 mile south of the Miller Road soil stockpile site on EBMUD-owned property within the project site.
+This program involves the continued operation of the Miller Road stockpile site, including import, temporary storage, and periodic removal of trench soil.
+The program also includes continued operation of the rock and sand stockpile site approximately 1 mile south of the Miller Road soil stockpile site on EBMUD-owned property within the project site.
 Materials from the rock and sand stockpile site are used to backfill trenches from the pipeline construction and maintenance activities.
 Continued operation of the rock and sand stockpile site includes import, temporary storage, and removal of these backfill materials.
-The project includes a gradual increase in the volume of trench soil stockpiled at the Miller Road site, routine removal of stockpiled trench soil (referred to as off-haul events), and an increase in the import and off-haul of backfill materials to and from the rock and sand stockpile site.

-In accordance with the California Environmental Quality Act (CEQA), EBMUD will release a Mitigated Negative Declaration (MND) for the Project.
-The MND will be presented to the Castro Valley Municipal Advisory Council (MAC) with an additional virtual community meeting to gather input from the Castro Valley community on this project.
-Meeting dates are listed below.
+In accordance with the California Environmental Quality Act (CEQA), EBMUD released a Mitigated Negative Declaration (MND) for the program.
+The MND was presented to the Castro Valley Municipal Advisory Council (MAC) on March 24, 2025 with an additional virtual community meeting on April 3rd, 2025 to gather input from the Castro Valley community on this program.

 Virtual Meeting.
-Please click on the link to join the meeting.
-Meeting link will be provided on 3/31/2025 on this webpage.
+Please click on the link to view the Miller Road MND Public meeting held on 4/3/25.

 About the Miller Road Site